sjtalkar/sjtalkar.github.io/Power BI advanced features.md

 - Right click on the query you want to convert to a function and select **Create Function**
 - Invoke the Function by
     - Access the table containing a column full of values of the same type as the parameter to the function.
-    - In the top meny select Add Column
+    - In the top menu select Add Column
     - Select Invoke Custom Function (next to Create Column from example, Conditional ....)
     - Select the function created earlier
     - Select the column in the table that will serve as Parameter